cube-js/cube/docs/content/Examples-Tutorials-Recipes/Using-different-schemas-for-tenants.md

 ## Use case

-We want to manage user access to different Cubes.
-In the recipe below, we'll learn how to use multiple data schemas for various tenants.
+We want to provide different data schemas to different tenants.
+In the recipe below, we'll learn how to switch between multiple data schemas based on the tenant.

 ## Configuration